-The PSRBR requires Safety and Health Professionals to build competencies through its competency framework.
+The PSRB requires Safety and Health Professionals to build competencies through its competency framework.
 It is designed as an actionable set of standards to help build capacity across our profession.
 Practical and comprehensive, it includes 69 competencies covering 12 areas in three categories - technical, core and behavioural.
-The programme is designed for Apprentices to develop each of these.
-The programme also develops 8 key employability characteristics.
-Specifically, all of these will be developed via the Professional Practice Modules (PRS4801, PRS4802, PRS4803) and Tripartite Meetings.
+The programme is designed for students to develop each of these.
+The programme also develops 8 key employability characteristics